Created 4 years ago

 with the Apache HTTP server IPA-enrolled and configured as SAML Service

-Provider, as well as the example Django application configured and
+Provider and OpenID Provider, as well as the example Django application

 After all the containers have initialized, you can use ssh -X to log